A Compassionate Approach on Prenatal Testing & Babies with Disabilities

 Not only are there ethical questions about killing unborn children, but the technology of prenatal testing raises additional questions regarding whether or not having a baby is analogous to buying a car.
 There is widespread support for supporting abortion if a serious genetic defect is identified during pregnancy.
 “70 percent of Americans said they believe that women should be able to obtain a legal abortion if there is a strong chance of a serious defect in the baby according to a 2006 poll conducted by the National Opinion Research Center.”
 20 This raises the specter of a eugenics society which regards the perfection of the person as more important than the existence of the person.

-Personal Stories - We Made the Right Decision
+Personal Stories on Prenatal Testing & Babies with Disabilities – We Made the Right Decision

 During her hospital stay, we had a different neonatologist nearly every day.
 And the interesting thing was that none of the doctors could really answer our most pressing question, “How long will she live?”
 Trisomy 13 babies can live for minutes, hours, days, months and, rarely, years.
 Cameron lived for seven weeks.